Research Members

 Vishnu Sripathi, Undergraduate Research Assistant

-Vishnu is a fourth-year undergraduate student pursuing an Honours Bachelor of Medical Sciences at Western University.
+Vishnu Sripathi is a fourth-year undergraduate student pursuing an Honours Bachelor of Medical Sciences at Western University.
 His interest in dementia care began as a volunteer at the Freedom Psychiatry Clinic in Wilson, North Carolina where his interactions with family members of persons living with dementia inspired him to learn more about the field of long-term care.
 His current research interest focuses on the commercialization and spread of virtual reality training tools for personal support workers.
 Through this, Vishnu aspires to learn more about challenges in long-term care and help improve the quality of life for older adults and their caregivers.